What is Buyer Persona? and How to Create it in 5 Steps

 The target or target audience is abstract and groups together a set of users, but the buyer persona tries to create a real image of a person we want to make love with our products and services.

 For example, the target of Zara could be a young, modern, and elegant woman who is usually loyal to the store, aged between 18 and 35 live in large cities, and have average incomes.
-However, buyer persona of the same brand would tell us the story of a woman with a face, name, and surname from which we would define her studies, personality traits, with which celebrities and belief systems she identifies, what has been her successes and biggest challenges, as well as your buying habits, fears, and life expectations.
+However, a buyer persona of the same brand would tell us the story of a woman with a face, name, and surname from which we would define her studies, personality traits, with which celebrities and belief systems she identifies, what has been her successes and biggest challenges, as well as your buying habits, fears, and life expectations.

 Types of buyer person